 Archive for the ‘Outdoor Recreation’ Category

 New York State Department of Environmental Conservation Forest Rangers respond to search and rescue incidents in the Adirondacks.
 Working with other state agencies, local emergency response organizations and volunteer search and rescue groups, Forest Rangers locate and extract lost, injured or distressed people from the Adirondack backcountry.
 What follows is a report, prepared by DEC, of recent missions carried out by Forest Rangers in the Adirondacks.
-Essex County Town of Keene Wilderness Rescue: On Aug.
-6 at 9:42 pm, Essex County 911 transferred a call to DEC’s Ray Brook Dispatch reporting a woman on Porter Mountain in need of assistance. >>More
+Essex County Town of North Elba Wilderness Rescue: On September 28 at 8:28 pm, Essex County 911 transferred a call to DEC’s Ray Brook Dispatch from a man reporting a woman with an upper >>More

 Just after Labor Day weekend this year, the Department of Environmental Conservation (DEC) completed its work to fully open up public access to the Boreas Ponds, in the southern High Peaks Wilderness Area.
 These beautiful ponds are now easily accessible for people to either canoe or to hike.
 New state facilities were constructed over the past two years to rehabilitate the six-mile-long Gulf Brook Road, build parking lots, public education kiosks, a canoe carry and canoe launches to make this extraordinary natural wonder fully accessible to the public.
 The reconstructed road and new access points opens a new southern gateway >>More